 Recreation – Find free recreation.
 Public libraries, businesses in town, and nature are fabulous places to find fun things to do without paying a dime.
 Sign up for Redbox and you’ll get promo codes to rent movies and games for FREE.
 Then pop some homemade popcorn and you’ve got yourself a nice date night without the expensive price tag.

 Interest, Service Charges, and Fees – Stay at top of your budget and tracking your spending.
 This way you’ll know exactly how much is in your account and avoid overdraft fees or late payments.
-Also, getting rid of your debt ASAP will help you minimize the amount you pay out in interest.
+Also, getting rid of your debt ASAP with my book and debt thermometer will help you minimize the amount you pay out in interest.
 The loan calculator tool on my resources page will tell you how much you’re paying in interest an any of your loans.
 Paying off my student loans as fast as I did saved us around $30,000 in interest.
 Seriously, this one is no joke.

 Insurance – After years of just letting this one ride out because I didn’t want to look into it, my husband and I finally decided to look at our insurance.
 After finding a way to get better coverage AND SAVE $700, I’m glad I did.
 Check out the insurance section in this post to discover exactly how we saved so much.